 Ready for your Portland ramen tour?
 Here are some places to start:

-Afuri Ramen opened its massive Southeast Portland space in 2016 to much fanfare.
-Their signature bowl is the yuzu shio ramen — a bright, clean and understated salt-based chicken broth with a squeeze of yuzu citrus, Japanese-style handmade noodles, shimeji mushroom, a seasoned egg, roast pork, endive and seaweed.
+Afuri Ramen, open in Southeast Portland and downtown since 2016, opened its Beaverton location in 2020.
+Their signature bowl is the yuzu shio ramen — a bright, clean and understated salt-based chicken broth with a squeeze of yuzu citrus, Japanese-style handmade noodles, shimeji mushrooms, a seasoned egg, roast pork, endive and seaweed.
 The bowls here are the priciest you’ll find in town ($14 to $20), but it’s reflected in the exquisite quality.
 There are several options for online delivery orders at both locations.

 Vegans can rejoice that two of the four daily specials at Marukin Ramen, another lauded Japanese transplant, are vegan, developed especially for the Portland market.
-The spicy vegan red is addictive, made with onions, garlic, shiitake mushrooms and konbu.
+The spicy vegan red is addictive, made with onions, garlic, shiitake mushrooms and kombu.
 Marukin’s authentic offerings are pleasing fans at their two locations, in Southeast Portland and in Old Town at Pine Street Market.
 The ramen isn’t available for takeout, but you can order other menu items to go, like the fried chicken (karaage), curry rice (donburi), dumplings (gyoza) and more.

 Before it ever became a craze, ramen fanatics have been slurping down the Kakuni ramen at Yuzu for years.
-This tiny dinner-only space in a Beaverton strip mall has a cult following for good reason: the broth is heady, thick and cloudy from the melt-in-your-mouth pork belly; the noodles are thin and springy and it all works in harmony to steam up the windows on a cold night.
+This tiny dinner-only space in a Beaverton strip mall has a cult following for good reason: The broth is heady, thick and cloudy from the melt-in-your-mouth pork belly; the noodles are thin and springy; and it all works in harmony to steam up the windows on a cold night.
 You can call in to pick up an order to go.

 Kikuzi Ramen & Izakaya

 The garlic tonkotsu ramen at Japan-based Kikuzi Ramen & Izakaya, in the Timberland Shopping Center off Northwest Barnes Road, is crave-worthy, a rich shoyu broth that comes packed with umami goodness.
-Since opening in 2015 it’s been packed with hungry daytime crowds.
-You can choose a lower sodium broth here and easily customize your toppings.
+Since opening in 2015, it’s been packed with hungry daytime crowds.
+You can choose a lower-sodium broth here and easily customize your toppings.
 It’s also easy to place online orders for pickup and delivery (don’t worry, they keep the broth separate).

-Craving more fried chicken with your ramen?
+Craving fried chicken with your ramen?
 You can get it at Boke Bowl, one of Portland’s classic hipster ramen spots with takeout and delivery only available from its Southeast Portland location (online or phone orders accepted).
-Choose your broth base (pork, shrimp, chicken or veggie) and your add-ons from a decidedly nontraditional list that includes a buttermilk fried chicken, cornmeal crusted oysters and housemade spicy chicken sausage.
+Choose your broth base (pork, shrimp, chicken or veggie) and your add-ons from a decidedly nontraditional list that includes a buttermilk fried chicken, cornmeal-crusted oysters and house-made spicy chicken sausage.

 Kayo’s Ramen Bar

-A recent addition to the embarrassment of riches on North Williams Avenue, Kayo’s Ramen Bar brings both authenticity and something a little wild.
-Their wasabi smoked salmon ramen — with cold-smoked lox from Tony’s Smokehouse & Cannery in Oregon City, sliced onion and lemon in a rich shoyu broth, with a wasabi kick — is not your grandma’s ramen.
+With its covered and heated patio on North Williams Avenue, Kayo’s Ramen Bar brings both authenticity and something a little wild.
+Their wasabi smoked-salmon ramen — with cold-smoked lox from Tony’s Smoke House & Cannery in Oregon City, sliced onion and lemon in a rich shoyu broth, with a wasabi kick — is not your grandma’s ramen.
 Any ramen on the menu can be made vegan.
 It’s easy to order takeout online from their extensive menu, which includes a number of Japanese tacos, rice dishes and seasoning salts for use in your own dishes at home.

-The veggie ramen at Mirakutei is one of the city’s best, with a separate housemade broth, bok choy and trumpet and shiitake mushrooms.
-This tiny, darkened den with windows looking onto on East Burnside feels most like a Japanese izakaya, the action of the world passing by while you’re completely immersed in one delicious bowl of ramen.
+The veggie ramen at Mirakutei is one of the city’s best, with a separate house-made broth, bok choy, and trumpet and shiitake mushrooms.
+This tiny, darkened den with windows looking onto East Burnside feels most like a Japanese izakaya, the action of the world passing by while you’re completely immersed in one delicious bowl of ramen.
 It’s easy to order online for takeout or delivery.
 A large deck out front accommodates a half-dozen picnic tables for socially distanced outdoor dining in nice weather.